WeBankFinTech/DataSphereStudio/README.md

  &nbsp; &nbsp; &nbsp; &nbsp;Since AppJoint is integrated with Linkis, the external data application system shares the capabilities of resource management, concurrent limiting, and high performance.
 AppJoint also allows sharable context across system level and completely gets away from application silos.

+### Project, as the management unit

-- With Project as the management unit, DSS organizes and manages the business applications of each data application system, and defines a set of common standards for collaborative development of projects across data application systems.
+ &nbsp; &nbsp; &nbsp; &nbsp;With Project as the management unit, DSS organizes and manages the business applications of each data application system, and defines a set of common standards for collaborative development of projects across data application systems.

-- Integrated data application components
+### Integrated data application components

- &nbsp; &nbsp; &nbsp; &nbsp;1.
+ &nbsp; &nbsp;&nbsp; &nbsp;1.
 Azkaban AppJoint —— Batch workflow job scheduler

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;MMany data applications developed by users usually require periodic scheduling capability.